 Starting Therapy: What to Expect

-Your first therapy session is typically about gathering information and setting the foundation for your work together.
+If you’re new to the process, you might be wondering: What happens in therapy?
+Will it feel awkward?
+How do I know if I’ve found the right therapist?
+Your first session is typically about gathering information and setting the foundation for the work ahead.
 Your therapist may ask about your reasons for seeking therapy, your background, and what you hope to get out of the process.
-It’s normal to feel nervous or unsure at first, but remember—there’s no “right” way to start.
+It’s normal to feel nervous or unsure at first, but remember—there’s no “right” way to start therapy.
+Many people worry about saying the “wrong” thing, but therapy isn’t about performing or impressing anyone.
+Your therapist’s job is to create a space where you can be honest, even if you don’t yet have the words to explain what’s going on.

 Finding the Right Fit